exo-archives/aio-portal/patch/PORTAL-3684/readme.txt

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 *

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *NO

-Added UnitTest ?
+Added UnitTest?
 *NO

 Recommended Performance test?